snhstq/IBM3705_R5/README.md

 DLSw: state CONNECTED

-The key message is the last one: “state CONNECTED” this means the end-to-end connectivity is established and the DLSw’s and the SDLC device are ready.
+The key message is the last one: 'state CONNECTED' this means the end-to-end connectivity is established and the DLSw'™s and the SDLC device are ready.
-In effect, the connected state will allow the 3705 to send data across the line and DLSw’s to the SDLC device.
+In effect, the connected state will allow the 3705 to send data across the line and DLSw'™s to the SDLC device.

-DLSw can be terminated with “Ctrl C”.
+DLSw can be terminated with 'Ctrl C'.

 DLSw can als be started in Full Duplex mode using the -fdx switch.
 Of course, the NCP line defintion must be defined as full duplex as well.
 The -line switch must specifie the lower line address of the two defined line addresses.

 See section [Full Duplex](#full-duplex) for more details on Full Duplex.

 ### Trunk
-Trunk  is used in an MVS3.8 environment to connect a local, channel attached 3705 to a remote 3705’s together.
+Trunk  is used in an MVS3.8 environment to connect a local, channel attached 3705 to a remote 3705'™s together.
-In case of systems with a higher release of VTAM and NCP, Trunk can also be used to create cross-domain links between multiple hosts by connecting e.g. two local, channel attached 3705’s.
+In case of systems with a higher release of VTAM and NCP, Trunk can also be used to create cross-domain links between multiple hosts by connecting e.g. two local, channel attached 3705'™s.

 Starting Trunk:

 BIN/Trunk -cchn1 efoxcc1 -cchn2 efoxcc3 -line1 20 -line2 20 -fdx

-This connects one end of Trunk to line 20 and 21 of i3705 on host efoxcc1, the other line is connected to line 20 and line 21 of i3705 on host efoxcc3.
+This connects one end of Trunk to line 20 and the other end to 21 of i3705 on host efoxcc1, the other line is connected to line 20 and line 21 of i3705 on host efoxcc3.
 Note: When using Trunk to connect to a remote 3705, the -fdx (Full Duplex) switch is mandatory.
-The remote 3705 “diskette” has been configured such that it expects to be loaded over a full duplex connection.
+The remote 3705 'diskette' has been configured such that it expects to be loaded over a full duplex connection.

 Switches -cchn1 and -cchn2 specify the hostnames of where i3705 are running.
 Instead of a hostname, an IP address can be specified with switch -cchip1 or -cchip2.
 Switch -line1 specifies the line number on the first 3705, switch -line2 is for the line number on the second 3705.
 In a full duplex connection the 2nd line is always consecutive to the specified line.
-E.g. if the -line1 switch specifies 20, line 21 is implicitly used as well.
+E.g. if the -line1 switch specifies 20 (Tx leg), line 21 (Rx leg) is implicitly used as well.

 When all goes well the following messages appear: